un33k/rdk/src/ExitListener/README.md

-## ClickOutsideListener
+## ExitListener

-The `ClickOutsideListener` adds mouse and keyboard event listeners to provide callbacks to handle events when the user clicks outside a certain element or presses the `esc` key.
+The `ExitListener` adds mouse and keyboard event listeners to provide callbacks to handle events when the user clicks outside a certain element or presses the `esc` key.

 ## Usage